nullfx/Container.ServiceMonitor/README.md

 **ServiceMonitor** is a Windows executable designed to be used as the entrypoint process when running a service inside a Windows Server container.

-This ServiceMonitor will start and monitor windows services running in a container.
+ServiceMonitor will start and monitor windows services running inside a container.
+It monitors the status of your service and will exit when the service state changes from `SERVICE_RUNNING` to either one of `SERVICE_STOPPED`, `SERVICE_STOP_PENDING`, `SERVICE_PAUSED` or `SERVICE_PAUSE_PENDING`.

 ## Build